CephalofairGames/merc-packs-faq/index.md

 **Rulebook p27, Suffer Damage and p30, Loot** - The Loot symbol was used erroneously for the Suffer Damage ability.
 It should be on pg30 on the Loot header.

 **Campaign Sheet**, "Read Section 29.5 when you have at least 6 Demon Reputation and have completed Scenario 11." should direct you to Section *29.1*.
 There is no Section 29.5.
-(This will be included on an updated, printable campaign sheet.)
+(The revised campaign sheet handles this errata.)

 **Personal Quest 12** - The scenario number should be 65, not 67.
 The scenario name is correct.